domini7/MugiBot/README.md

 # MugiBot

 This is a multi-purpose personal Discord bot built using JavaScript.
+DM's are open for commands at MugiBot#9444

 ## General Commands